A Hybrid mmWave and Camera System for Long-Range Depth Imaging: 's Approach

 \section{\name's Approach}

 \name\, at a high level, takes as input camera and 77~GHz mmWave radar data from a scene.
-We use these inputs to fuse and return a high-resolution depth image for specific objects-of-interest at distances of several tens of meters away.
-We specifically consider cars and persons -- key to surveillance, industrial and occupancy sensing applications.
-Our key contribution is a novel radar processing algorithm that produces refined depth estimates for specific objects-of-interest, based on priors obtained through image segmentation of camera images.
-We choose a radar-based processing approach rather than an exclusive deep-learning based approach on all underlying data (images + raw I/Q), due to better explainability of the inferences.
-Besides, the resolution obtained from our system in depth is close to the physical limits that can be obtained owing to the bandwidth of the radar.
-Nevertheless, our solution benefits heavily from state-of-the-art deep neural network based image segmentation algorithms that operate on image data.
+We use these inputs to fuse and return a high-resolution depth image for specific objects-of-interest at distances of several tens of meters.
+We specifically consider cars and people as objects-of-interest -- key to surveillance applications.
+We also consider traffic signs as a sample from a class of objects that are always static.

-\sssec{System Architecture and Outline: } Fig.~\ref{fig:main} depicts the architecture of our system that we elaborate upon in the following sections.
-First, we apply two state-of-the-art pre-processing steps that operate on image data (Sec.~\ref{sec:semseg}): (1) image segmentation, i.e. identify the spatial (x and y) bounds of objects-of-interest -- cars, people and traffic signs; (2) Monocular depth estimation to obtain an approximate estimate for the shape of these objects, albeit prone to error at large distances.
-We then design a novel specular beamforming algorithm in Sec.~\ref{sec:beamform} that uses priors along one dimension (x and y) from image segmentation and monocular depth estimation which provide a coarse shape of the object of interest to then obtain a fine-grained depth image.
-(3) Our final step (Sec.~\ref{sec:detection}) is to build resilience to occlusions and clutter into our system, to improve performance in a variety of circumstances.

-\section{Image Pre-Processing}
+\subsection{Image Pre-Processing}

-\name's first step is to process camera image data to learn about the approximate span in azimuth and elevation of objects-of-interest, as well as an approximate silhouette or outline along the x-y plane, i.e. parallel to the depth axis.
-We specifically consider three specific classes of objects-of-interest that are ubiquitous in outdoor sensing -- cars, pedestrians and roadside infrastructure (traffic signs).
-As mentioned in Sec.~\ref{sec:primer}, we exploit the high angular resolution of camera systems that are at about 0.02$^{\circ}$x0.02$^{\circ}$~\cite{napier2013cross} -- orders-of-magnitude better than mmWave radar systems. \name's vision pre-processing steps below are therefore crucial in providing prior information on the shape and location of objects-of-interest along the x-y plane so that mmWave data can be used to focus on these objects and improve resolution along the z-axis.
+\name's first step is to pre-process camera image data to learn about the approximate span in azimuth and elevation of objects-of-interest and obtain a high angular resolution depth image using camera alone.
+As mentioned in Sec.~\ref{sec:primer}, we exploit the high angular resolution of camera systems that are at about 0.02$^{\circ}$x0.02$^{\circ}$~\cite{napier2013cross} -- orders-of-magnitude better than mmWave radar systems. \name's vision pre-processing steps below are therefore crucial in providing prior information on the angular location of objects-of-interest and the depth variation within an object to first help declutter the scene and then help synthesize an accurate, high resolution depth image.